shaymelamud95/------------/readme.md

 Go to the ECS Console > Task Definitions, and verify that task definitions for both microservice1 and microservice2 are created.
 Check the task definitions to ensure they include the correct environment variables and role ARNs.
-Step 9: Jenkins EC2 Instance

-Template: jenkins_ec2.yaml

-Purpose: Creates an EC2 instance for Jenkins to manage CI/CD pipelines.

-Execution:

-bash
-Copy code
-aws cloudformation create-stack --stack-name ${PREFIX}
--jenkins-ec2-stack --template-body file://jenkins_ec2.yaml
---parameters ParameterKey=Prefix,ParameterValue=${PREFIX}
---capabilities CAPABILITY_NAMED_IAM
-Verification:

-Go to the EC2 Console and verify that the instance is created.
-Once the instance is running, access Jenkins on http://<instance-ip>:8080 to configure and set up pipelines for the microservices.
 Step 10: Deploy Microservices to ECS

 Template: